marcoittihg/PThreadTaskSystem/Doc/TaskSystemDOC.md

 ```

 Set the function passed as argument as the function that is intended to be executed for this Task.
+The argument passed to the executed function is a pointer to its task.
 ```cpp
 void setExecute(void (*execute)(void*));
 ```